The Mod Squad

 |Domestic Gross: $13,263,993||Overseas Gross: $2,155,311|

-MGM fully financed The Mod Squad for $21 million and dated the movie for March 26, 1999.
+The budget for The Mod Squad was $21 million and MGM fully financed and dated the movie for March 26, 1999.
 MGM’s 1999 first quarter releases (At First Sight, The Rage: Carrie 2 and The Mod Squad) left a combined $54.3M write-down for the studio.

 MGM landed a cross-promotional print and commercial tie-in with Levi’s, which created a line of clothing that the characters wear in The Mod Squad.
 The expensive promotional stunt helped neither company.
 It bowed against EDtv and Doug’s First Movie.
 MGM marketed the R rated movie directly at a teenage audience, which would not be able to buy a ticket and The Mod Squad racked up some of the worst reviews of the year.
 It pulled in a poor $6,064,716 — placing #4 for the weekend led by the holdover Forces Of Nature.
 Auds hated the movie, slapping it with a C- cinemascore and it sank 57.6% the following frame to $2,568,784 and then plummeted 68.1% to $818,602 and then promptly lost most of its theater count.
 The domestic run closed with only $13,263,993.
 MGM would see returned about $7.2M after theaters take their percentage of the gross, which leaves much of the P&A expenses in the red and the budget untouched by the theatrical receipts.